-Provide 2015-2016 academic year costs of attendance for the following categories that are applicable to your institution.
+$Provide\ 2016-2017\ a cademic\ year\ costs\ of\ attendance\ for\ the\ following\ categories\ that\ are\ applicable\ to\ your\ institution.$

-Check here if your institution's 2015-2016 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/da y) when your institution's final 2015-2016 academic year costs of attendance will be available: July 2015 attenuance will be available: 1
+f attendance are not available at this time and 's final 2016-2017 academic year costs of

+2016 Simai 2010-2017 academic year costs of

 G1.
-Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2015-2016 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+Undergraduate full-time tuitio List the typical tuition, required fees, academic year (30 semester hours or cost by number of credits).
+A full aca usually equated to two semesters, two board is defined as double occupancy and room and board for a full-time 45 quarter hours for institutions that demic year refers to the period of the trimesters, three quarters, or the period and 19 meals per week or the max that are not included in tuition (e.g., 1) undergraduate student for the FULL 2016-2017 t derive annual tuition by multiplying credit hour me generally extending from September to June; eriod covered by a four-one-four plan.
+Room and imum meal plan.
+Required fees include only charges registration, health, or activity fees.)
+Do not include

 FIRST-YEAR UNDERGRADUATES

-PRIVATE INSTITUTIONS Tuition:

-PUBLIC INSTITUTIONS Tuition: In-District:
+PRIVATE INSTITUTIONS Tuition: PUBLIC INSTITUTIONS Tuition: In-District:

 In-state (out-of-district):

 Out-of-state:

 NONRESIDENT ALIENS Tuition:

 REQUIRED FEES:

-ROOM AND BOARD (on- campus):
+ROOM AND BOARD (on-campus):

 ROOM ONLY: (on-campus)

 BOARD ONLY: (on-campus meal plan)

-Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):
+Comprehensive tuition and room and Other: board fee (if your college cannot p rovide separate tuition and room and board fees):

-Other:

 G2.
-Number of credits per term a student can take for the stated full-time tuition: 15 minimum 15 maximum 02.
-Number of creatis per term a student can take for the stated fun-time tutton. , mmmum maximum
+Number of credits per term a s

 G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? \square Yes \checkmark No
+Do tuition and fees vary by year ar of study (e.g., sophomore, junio r, senior)?
+Yes No

 G4.
-Do tuition and fees vary by undergraduate instructional program? \square Yes \bigtriangledown No
+Do tuition and fees vary by uno dergraduate instructional progra m? □ Yes ✓ No

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes, what percentage of full-time undergraduates pay more than t he tuition and fees reported in G1?

-Residents Commuters (living at home) Commuters (not living at home)
+Residents S Commuters (living at ho ome) Commuters (not living home)

 Books and supplies:

 Room only:

 Board only:

 Room and board total (if your college cannot provide separate room and board figures for commuters not living at home):

 Transportation:

 Other expenses:

 G6.
-Undergraduate per-credit-hour charges (tuition only):
+Undergraduate per-cred me-nour Charge o (tutuun 01

 PRIVATE INSTITUTIONS:

 PUBLIC INSTITUTIONS: In-district:

-In-state (out-of-district): [
+In-state (out-of-district):

-Out-of-state:
+Out-of-state: ĺ

-NONRESIDENT ALIENS:
+NONRESIDENT ALIENS: ĺ

-H. FINANCIAL AID

-Aid Awarded to Enrolled Undergraduates

-H1.
-Enter total dollar amounts awarded to enrolled full-time and less-than-full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2013-2014 academic year (see the next item below), use the 2013-2014 academic year's CDS Question B1 cohort.)
-Include aid awarded to international students (i.e., those not qualifying for federal aid).
-Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
-(For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)
+NANCIAL AII

+Aid Awarded to Enrolled Un H1.
+Enter total dollar amounts the same cohort reported in (Note: If the data being report 2015 academic year's CDS Qu federal aid).
+Aid that is non- columns.
+(For a suggested of need-based scholarship or gr awarded to en CDS Question ed are final figurestion B1 cohor need-based but rder of precede rolled full-ti B1, "total content are for the 2 rt.)
+Include a that was us nce in assig me and less-tha legree-seeking 014-2015 acade aid awarded to it ed to meet nee ning categorie an-full-time of undergrade emic year (se international d should be sof aid to co luates) is the ne students reporte in the following cate xt item below), use to (i.e., those not qual d in the need-based gories. he 201 ifying l aid

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+Indicate the academic year for 2015-2016 estimated or items H1, H2, H2A, and H6 below:

-□ 2014-2015 estimated or 2013-2014 final -------------------------- -----------------

-Which needs-analysis methodology does your institution use in awarding institutional aid?
-(Formerly H3)
+Which needs-analysis method ology does your institution u use in awarding institutional aid?
+(F ormerly H3)

-Federal methodology (FM)
+Federal methodology (FM

 Institutional methodology (IM)

-\Box Both FM and IM